colinwcrowley/multiregeneration-tutorial/example-pages/target-dimensions/target-dimensions.md

 This variety consists of the union of the hyperplane defined by $x=0$ and the curve defined by $x^2 + y + z = 0$ and $x-2y^2+1=0$.
 Say we are only interested in the multidegree coefficient for dimension $(1,0,0)$.
+This is equivalent to asking how many isolated solutions there will be when a general value is chosen for $x$.

 ### Input format